beaubyte/beaupod-loader/README.md

 # beaupod-loader

 A script I made to get top songs from my Last.FM or from YouTube Music playlists/radios, attach metadata, and then download via yt-dlp to an .M4A file for loading onto my iPod.
-No API keys are required for Last.FM top-tracks functionality, but may be required for specific YouTube Music requests.
+At the current moment, a .env file must be provided with a **API_KEY** (for Last.FM) and a **USERNAME** value.

 ### Dependancies